 Note to self 2: must do more upper body exercises, even though I already do. after running a while, i tend to bring my arms up higher (my relaxed form has my arms barely doing a pendulum near my hips) – they don’t cross my chest, but they swing more near the sides.
 I need to stay more relaxed somehow, loosen up my neck/shoulder/arms and get them stronger too.

 Pros – nice location with a lot of parking.
-Packet pickup was a cinch, with a lot of options including race-day pickup (although I heard that got packet and ugly… that’s not their fault).
+Packet pickup was a cinch, with a lot of options including race-day pickup (although I heard that got packed and ugly… that’s not their fault).
 Bib assignment was also done at whichever location you decided to show up at, and there were 3 (SF, Oakland and Corte Madera).
 Great race locale (who knew Richmond was that beautiful?), beautiful views, nice crisp air and breeze.
 Cool and comfortable throughout.
 Weirdly, course went through a dog park, but I don’t have a problem with that.

 Cons – aid station volunteers were not trained.
 There weren’t enough of them, either.
 How do you run out of things you say every fuel station will have?
 Not enough signage/volunteers directing traffic.
 No trays upon trays of orange slices, halved bananas, gummies, water, juice, etc at the finish line.
 No, you had to walk all the way down that last straight, half the distance of the much longer straight before the final turn, go into the Riveter building, go UP THE STAIRS, to a weird large warehouse-looking floor that had stale half bagels, NO MORE WATER/FLUIDS by the time the middle of the pack (me + most people) finished, and some random knicks and knacks like red vines and popcorn (again, wtf?).
 I had to settle for that stale bagel and had to walk DOWN THE STAIRS and out to the place where Nuun set up, just to get something with water in it, even if it was weird fizzy flavor tablet water.
 (PS do not buy Nuun.
 Too hyped for no good reason – plus, anyone else been reading too many running blogs with people shilling this item/company?).
 I’d rather have Airborne, plus Airborne has alleged(?) extra benefits of immune support.